marqq-qq/Weather-forecast/README.txt

-This is the program that realizes the simpliest weather forecast on python.
-You can use it for practicing with API.
+This is a program that implements the simplest weather forecast in python.
+You can use it to practice working with the API.